 - AT&T's globe

 - The blue eagle of the United States Postal Service

 A good logo can be thought of as a graphical shorthand representation of a company's brand that people can quickly and easily recognize as something that calls your business to mind.
 Most logos are based on the current aesthetic trends in the market.
 However, smartly designed logos take the customer into account rather than adhering to industry trends.

 While a good-looking logo may all you need to stand out in the short term, it's important to keep in mind that your logo will be around just as long as your company.
 Sometimes it's better to choose something your customer can easily identify than it is to pick what looks good.
 Logos can easily be acquired online for a relatively low price these days.
 It's worth noting, however, that these stock logos don't necessarily portray your brand accurately.
 In many cases, you're going to be better off either developing your own logo or paying a professional to create a custom design rather than relying on online stock logos or inexpensive logo generators.

 If you need help with brandmark definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.